the organic textile market

 1.1 Presentation and market definition

-The organic textile market is constantly growing and seems to have a bright future ahead of it due to the awareness of consumers and professionals of the dangers of "conventional" textiles for health and their impacts on the environment.
-This market is young but very dynamic as evidenced by the increasing number of hectares of land under organic farming in the world.
+The organic textile market is constantly growing and seems to have a bright future ahead of it thanks to the awareness of consumers and professionals of the dangers to health and their impact on the environment of "conventional" textiles.
+This market is young but very dynamic, as evidenced by the growing number of hectares of organically farmed land around the world.

 To keep reading, buy the full research

 - What are the figures on the size and growth of the market?